 |Renewal||£NIL||Variable (we will advise you of the actual amount at the time of quotation or renewal)|

 |Lost Papers or Duplicate Documents||£NIL||£25.00|

 In addition to the amount charged by insurers we also make charges to cover the administration of your insurance.
-Also, where we arrange low or non-commission paying products, we will charge an arrangement fee not exceeding 20% of the premium and will advise you of the actual amount at the time of quotation or renewal.
-These fees may be subject to change during the year, however, any charges/fees that have been agreed and advised at the inception of a policy will remain current until the expiry or renewal, at which time any changes to the charges/fees will be advised.
+Also, where we arrange low or non-commission paying products, we will charge an arrangement fee not exceeding 20% of the premium.
+We will advise you of the actual amount of any charges/fees at the time of quotation or renewal.
+These charges/fees may be subject to change during the year, however, any charges/fees that have been agreed and advised at the inception of a policy will remain current until the expiry or renewal, at which time any changes to the charges/fees will be advised.
 To the extent that it is not possible for an amount to be given the firm will provide the basis for its calculation.
 These charge/fees are non-refundable.
 Any applicable insurance premium tax will be shown on the documentation we provide to you.

 In good time before the conclusion of the initial contract of insurance and if necessary, on its amendment or a renewal the firm will advise you: